 Here are a lot of question’s I’ve been asked lately!
 You have a new one?
-Email me at email@example.com and you could see your question on the page soon! 🙂
+Email me at email@example.com and I’ll try to get back to you!

 1. How old are you?

 I am twenty-six years old.